Home» Gadgets» Mobiles» Infinix Note 60 Series Launched: Nepal’s Most Unique Mid-Range Phone

 Last but not least, Infinix has also added a One-Tap button, a customizable shortcut key for different features.
 What’s more interesting, though, is that there’s a health sensor below the power button that tracks heart rate, blood oxygen levels, and HRV (heart rate variability).

-Moving on, Note 60 and 60 Pro both feature a 6.78-inches 1.5K resolution AMOLED panel.
+Moving on, Note 60 and 60 Pro both feature a 6.78-inch 1.5K resolution AMOLED panel.
 The display specs are quite impressive, as the panel has 1600 nits HBM and 4500 peak brightness.
 Furthermore, the panel is protected by Gorilla Glass 7i as well.
+You get a smooth 144Hz display on both models

 When it comes to memory, the Note 60 will be available with 8GB of RAM and 128GB or 256GB of UFS 2.2 storage.
 Meanwhile, the Note 60 Pro steps things up with 8GB or 12GB of RAM and 256GB of storage.
 Both phones also feature a 4,758mm² 3D vapor chamber cooling system and a 360-degree gaming antenna.